UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 No, in the vast majority of deregulated states, switching is completely optional.
 You can easily choose to stay with your local utility’s default service, often officially called the “Standard Offer.”
 However, passively staying with the default option generally means you might pay a notably higher rate than what is currently available on the competitive market.

-You always call your local utility company if your power abruptly goes out, regardless of which competitive supplier you actively use.
-The utility company entirely owns the physical wires and infrastructure and is legally responsible for safely restoring service during a neighborhood or citywide outage.
+You must always contact your local utility company — not your retail energy supplier — during a sudden power outage.
+The local utility owns the physical wires and poles and is legally responsible for safely restoring your service.

 Can I really save money by switching suppliers?